 Despite coming from entirely different backgrounds, close to seventeen-thousand people managed to find solace in what was undoubtedly one of the most unnerving events of the century.
 Come From Away is a musical like no other, with the entertainment value of Broadway and the heart of the people who lived this story.

-Come From Away is making its Australian debut in Melbourne.
-Don’t miss your chance to learn about the incredible stories yourself when this Broadway hit arrives in July—Get your tickets now!
+Don’t miss your chance to learn about the incredible stories yourself when this Broadway hit arrives in Sydney next June—Get your tickets now!